T3ddyW3stside/Zapzarap/README.md

 * Run as Admin: .\zapzerap.ps1 -[Light, Medium, High]

 # Future improvements
-* Implementation of the scp function to be able to send data via ssh
+* Implementation of the SecureCopy function to be able to send data via ssh
-* Solve Issue with archiving Edge Browser History and "High" parameter
 * Improve the performance of the archiving process